dbsxdbsx/trait_variable/README.md

 NOTE: In this whole implementation, the `x` and `y` are still not the fields of `MyTrait` but the fields of `MyStruct`, technically.
 That is: There is no inheritance mechanism at all, since the status/manipulation of `x` and `y` here are only dealt within the implemented struct -- Yes, structs are still defined through interfaces (traits) as usual but not through inheritance.

+## Limitations

+This crate cannot get comprehensive intellisense and lint support in VSCode or other IDEs, as it uses procedural macros to simulate variable fields in traits.
+This is because most Rust IDE extensions currently cannot handle identifiers inside macros very well.
+Therefore, when using this crate, you may not get full code completion, refactoring, go-to-definition, and other intelligent awareness features.
+This is a known limitation that needs to be improved in future versions.

 ## Requirements

 - Rust edition 2021 or later is required.